lavi324/nginx-ingress-controller-setup/README.md

 Access Your API Key in https://site.financialmodelingprep.com/developer/docs/dashboard Create two directories called "backend" and "frontend".
 Install Express (backend web application framework for building RESTful APIs with Node.js) in the backend directory and ensure that all the default folder Structure were created.
-Install axios (HTTP Client for node.js and the browser), cors(security mechanism implemented by web browsers to prevent unauthorized access to resources on a web page from different origins) and mongoose (Object Data Modeling library for MongoDB).
+Install axios (HTTP Client for node.js and the browser), cors (security mechanism implemented by web browsers to prevent unauthorized access to resources on a web page from different origins) and mongoose (Object Data Modeling library for MongoDB).
 Set up the backend file and the Docker file.
 Install React (JavaScript library for building user interfaces) in the frontendend directory and ensure that all the default folder Structure were created.
 Install axios again.
 Set up the frontend file and the Docker file.
-Create 3 Docker hub repositories (frontend, backend and frontend Helm chart).
+Create 3 Docker hub repositories (frontend (test), backend and frontend Helm chart).
 Build and Push the Docker images.
 Create Kubernetes files with the new Docker images and apply.
 Search for the pods services external IP's and see that every thing is working (the frontend web page, the backand REST API and the Mogno DB collection.